fewlines-education/dev-bootcamp-exercises/02_programming_fundamentals/06_your_first_program/04_memory_game/README.md

 ### The Game Loop

-The logic of your game lies in the game loop.
-While the player doesn't win, he or she will continue to play, so...
+The logic of your game lies in the game loops.
+As long as the player doesn't win, he or she will continue to play, so...
 What happens here?

 - The player chooses a card.
 - The player chooses another card.
   - if both match, they stay visible.